Combatting bad odours with an air purifier

 Employing an air purifier to fight bad odours

-An air purifier passes the bad odours found in your indoor air through its powerful filtration system.
+An air purifier cleans the bad odours found in your indoor air using its powerful filtration system.
 Eoleaf has purposefully designed its air purifier in a cylindrical shape.
 This aids in mixing the air more efficiently, purifying the air of your indoor space in just a few minutes.
 The air then passes through the eight different filtration technologies found in our devices, each of which is designed to target a different form of pollution: germs, fine particles, chemical pollution, etc.

 Woman breathing in pure, fresh air

-One of the eight filtration technologies in particular is very effective fighting bad smells: the activated carbon filter.
+One of the eight filtration technologies in particular is very effective in fighting bad smells: the activated carbon filter.
 Activated carbon can retain both gaseous and aqueous pollutants (hence its common use in air and water filters) and is a very versatile filtration technology.

 Like our devices, the activated carbon filter is cylindrical in shape.
 This increases their contact surface and their volume.
 These filters are also treated in such a way as to eliminate impurities and increase their absorbent properties.
 Since their structure is porous, these filters have a high capacity of fixing and retaining pollution particles and gases.